DaniEnsi/DaniEnsi/README.md

 -->

 ### Hi there 👋,
 I am an 18-year-old self-taught full-stack web developer and ML engineer.
 I have a deep passion for coding, which I began exploring around 4 years ago.
-My primary languages are Python and HTML/CSS, but I also have experience with Java, Node.js, C#, C++, Go, and Swift.
+My primary passion lies in Typescript and Python, but I also have experience with Java, Node.js, C#, C++, Go, and Swift.

 ![](https://hit.yhype.me/github/profile?user_id=74594229)